-If you’re looking for more info on other types of adoption, you can find our guides to embryo, open, closed, baby, foster care, private, adult, international, transracial, step parent, single parent, Jewish, Christian, and same-sex adoption.
+If you’re looking for more info on other types of adoption, you can find our guides to embryo, open, closed, foster care, private, adult, international, transracial, step parent, single parent, Jewish, Christian, and same-sex adoption.

 What are the types of adoptions for military families?

 The three main types of adoption are basically the same across the board:

 Domestic adoption, also called domestic infant adoption, is the adoption of a baby born in the United States by a family that lives in the United States.
 This type of adoption takes place when a birth parent legally consents to an adoptive placement, and an adoptive family assumes care of the child as their legal parents.
 Since military families routinely relocate, you’ll follow the laws of the state you’re stationed in at the time you apply for and complete the adoption.

 International adoption is just as it sounds — it’s the process by which adoptive parents adopt a child from another country.
 Due to the Universal Accreditation Act of 2014, you must work with a Hague-accredited international child-placing agency if you’re interested in pursuing an international adoption.
 The agency you choose should also be based out of the country from which you would like to adopt your child.

 When a family fosters a child and ends up adopting them, it’s affectionately referred to as a “foster failure.”
 And if you ask us, that’s just about the best kind of failure you can be.
 In this situation, a child is entrusted in your care by the state, which retains legal custody over the child.
 At some point, you may decide that you would like your foster to be a permanent part of your household, at which point you can petition to legally adopt.
 Again, though, travel is a consideration here.
 Since foster children are wards of the state, they won’t be able to leave with you if you’re relocated — unless you move forward with adoption.